emipa606/CombatEffectsforCE/README.md

 - Added option to disable the extra blood-spatter
 - Fixed the issues with the added mortar-ammo in later CE-versions
 - The update for the 5.2-version of CE done by Taranchuk
+- The update for the 5.8-version of CE done by perkinslr

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

 This mod adds sparks to bullets impacting hard surfaces and blood effects for hitting pawns.
 Now also allows bullets to penetrate materials.